| Author |

 United States

-4832 Posts |
+5887 Posts |

-You may be able to pick even a weak D off of eBay for a decent price.
+You may be able to pick even a weak D off of ebay for a decent price.
 Some examples come up every once in a while with no D that go for cheaper than normal so I say just stay patient until you find one you like.
 As long as I filled the hole with the correct coin/variety in any grade I would consider the hole filled until I can upgrade.
-I hope you find an example you like!
+I hope you find an example you like! -CH27

-Collector of U.S. varieties and errors
+Collector of U.S. Coins, Varieties, and Colonial Coinage

 |